peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 ### Move `osu-web` score lookups to elasticsearch

 I have been performing ongoing migration of MySQL servers to new hardware and software (5.6/5.7 to 8.0).
 In order to complete the last stages, I would first like to reduce load (and reliance) on the servers.
 Moving score lookups to elasticsearch will do this, but also allow for arbitrary lookups which have not been possible until now due to lack of indices.

+### New private messaging system

+We've been working on the framework required to get a private messaging system deployed to replace the ageing (and disconnected) forum-based system that is only accessible on the old site.
+While a bit of a stretch goal, we hope to have this deployed by the end of the month.

 # New Projects